moonjunsain/weather-dashboard/README.md

 ## Description
 This is a product of a challenge provided by UC Berkeley Extension Coding Bootcamp

-This is for making a daily scheduler.
+This is for displaying weather dashboard.
-It has input areas for each time from 9AM to 5PM and the user can input using their keyboard.
+It has input areas for the city the user want to search for.
-The user also has option to save them on their local storage so when they reload the page it will display on the corresponding time block.
+The user can find the search result in the card on the right, the current day weather and 5 day forecast for that city.

 This was done while trying to accomplish following criteria:

 ### Acceptance Criteria
-    - GIVEN I am using a daily planner to create a schedule
+    - GIVEN a weather dashboard with form inputs
-    1. WHEN I open the planner
+    1. WHEN I search for a city
-    THEN the current day is displayed at the top of the calendar
-    2. WHEN I scroll down
-    THEN I am presented with time blocks for standard business hours of 9am to 5pm
+    THEN I am presented with current and future conditions for that city and that city is added to the search history
-    3. WHEN I view the time blocks for that day
-    THEN each time block is color-coded to indicate whether it is in the past, present, or future
-    4. WHEN I click into a time block
-    THEN I can enter an event
+    2. WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the wind speed
+    3. WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
-    5. WHEN I click the save button for that time block THEN the text for that event is saved in local storage
+    4. WHEN I click on a city in the search history THEN I am again presented with current and future conditions for that city
-    6. WHEN I refresh the page
-    THEN the saved events persist

 ### Deployed Website